jeliceiri/teamCatLady/README.md

 ##The service uses the following technologies:
 JAX-RS API with Jersey.

-TODO add all of your tech here...
+TODO add all of your tech here....

 ## Resources
 **Presidents**